jamesbenedict9980/jamesbenedict9980.github.io/index.md

 ### More about me
 I am obsessed with making things way better.
 As i was very passinate about computers and designing which i started doing it from schools and then i purused my graduation in Computer Science(BCA).
 Which luckily gave me more ideas and creativity on designing stuff and thought me to code as well .
-I have earned 4+ years experience in GRAPHIC AUTOMATION DEVELOPER which led me to be more obbessive on Web designing and tools such as HTML,CSS,javascript, Illustrator and Indesign.
+I have earned 4+ years experience in GRAPHIC AUTOMATION DEVELOPER which led me to be more obbessive on Web designing

 ```markdown
 **LOOK WHAT I CAN DO**